Bridamo98/Bridamo98/README.md

 - 👋 Hi, I’m @Bridamo98
-- 👀 I’m interested in full-stack development
+- 👀 I’m interested in full-stack development and data science
-- 🌱 I’m currently learning fundamentals and practice DevOps
+- 🌱 I’m currently learning fundamentals and practice DevOps and Data Science
-- 💞️ I’m looking to collaborate with Start Ups that who want to start with DevOps philosophy
+- 💞️ I’m looking to collaborate with Start Ups that who want to start with Data Driven Decision Making and/or DevOps philosophy
 - 📫 How to reach me see: https://www.linkedin.com/in/briam-daniel-agudelo-mogoll%C3%B3n-5180181a8/

 <!---